• Skip to primary navigation

 Increase retention

 Employees will stay in a workplace where they believe they are valued.
-The knowledge that direct effort will cause additional benefits will undoubtedly encourage employee retention.
+The knowledge that direct effort will cause additional benefits will encourage employee retention.
 Aside from that, businesses improve their access to top talent.

 Is A Merit Increase The Same As A Promotion?